The-DevSec-Blueprint/dsb-digest/bp_lessons_learned_open_source.md

 ## Overcoming Imposter Syndrome

 Before diving into the specifics of contributing to open source, it's essential to address imposter syndrome, a common hurdle for many beginners.
 Imposter syndrome often creeps in when we venture into unfamiliar territory, pushing us out of our comfort zones.
-Despite harboring a desire to contribute to open source, I hesitated to take the plunge until I challenged myself earlier this year.
+Despite harboring a desire to contribute to open source, I hesitated to take the plunge until I challenged myself earlier back in 2022.

 ## Lesson 0: Identify Your Passion